<< Yesterday

 1989 Tom Browning barely misses becoming the first hurler in big-league history to throw two perfect games when Dickie Thon's leadoff double in the ninth breaks up the Cincinnati southpaw's bid for perfection.
 After the Philadelphia shortstop scores on a Steve Jeltz single, John Franco replaces the disappointed pitcher, inducing Lenny Dykstra to hit into a game-ending double play, giving the Reds a 2-1 victory at Veterans Stadium.

 1993 Ed Rapuano calls a balk against Marlins' Matt Turner, resulting in a 4-3 walk-off victory for the Braves at Atlanta-Fulton County Stadium.
-The home-plate umpire ruled the right-hander started his motion then stopped after being distracted by Deion Sanders faking a break from third base.
+The home-plate umpire ruled the right-hander started his motion and then stopped after being distracted by Deion Sanders faking a break from third base.

 1998 🇮🇪 The National Baseball Facility of Ireland, considered the primary home of the Irish National baseball team, officially opens in Corkagh Demesne Park in Clondalkin, West Dublin, when US Ambassador Jean Kennedy throws out the ceremonial first pitch.
 Dodger owner Peter O'Malley played an instrumental role in constructing the diamonds now known as the Fields of Dreams, which includes a regulation-sized adult field and an international standard Little League field.

 1999 Jose Canseco becomes the first player in major league history to hit 30 home runs with four teams.
-The Devil Rays' DH reached the mark previously with the A's (1986), Rangers (1994), and the Blue Jays (1998).
+The Devil Rays' DH reached the mark previously with the A's (1986), Rangers (1994), and Blue Jays (1998).

 2001 The Brewers' new home, Miller Park, continues to be jinxed as a parachutist breaks his ankle when he misses the opening in the retractable roof and lands on a beam several hundred feet off the ground.
 Another member of the Sky Knights Sports Parachute Club missed the stadium entirely.